Can I stream from iPhone to Chromecast?

 I’m trying to stream content from my iPhone to a Chromecast device but can’t figure it out.
 I want to watch videos on my TV from my iPhone gallery and also from the apps like YouTube or Netflix.
 Can anyone guide me on how to set it up?

-Yes — even though AirPlay and Chromecast don’t speak the same language, you can stream from an iPhone to a Chromecast with a couple of different approaches.
-Which one you choose depends on whether you want to stream from apps (YouTube, Netflix, etc.) or mirror everything (including your iPhone gallery).
+Yes — even though AirPlay and Chromecast don’t speak the same language, you can stream from an iPhone to a Chromecast using a couple of different approaches.
+The method you choose depends on whether you want to stream directly from apps (YouTube, Netflix, etc.) or mirror content like photos and videos from your iPhone.

 Method 1 – Streaming from Apps (YouTube, Netflix, etc.)